hjuha/deepar/DeepAR/README.md

 `TASSA`: Ensures that the matrix has total support if the parameter is 1.

-`DOUBLY_STOCHASTIC`: Makes the matrix nearly doubly stochastic if the parameter is 1.
+`DOUBLY_STOCHASTIC`: Makes the matrix nearly doubly stochastic and divide each row by its largest entry if the parameter is 1.

 The input format for getting an (epsilon, delta)-approximation of a n × n matrix A: